desmarais-patrick/rest-timer/docs/Testing.md

 Observations:

-- Message is displayed to explain app state
+- ~~Message is displayed to explain app state~~
+  - App is white, leaving as is for now, given general good experience with JavaScript on.
+    No need to reduce experience for the majority, given a small set of users.

 **TC-B.1.3.
 Local storage disabled**

 Preconditions:

 - Browser feature for local storage is disabled
+  - Chrome: chrome://settings/cookies (choose block all cookies)

 Steps: